 Generally, Malaysians are affected by these land titles when it comes to property prices.
 Can you guess what it is before clicking on that link? 😀

-However, do take caution because strata properties have common facilities and areas (in the case of condos, guarded housing communities - playground, carpark, gym, etc.), there are more laws that govern strata titles and the management of it.
+However, do take note that strata properties have common facilities and areas (e.g. condos tend to have guarded housing communities, playgrounds, car parks, gyms, and more).
+Due to these common area features, there are more laws that govern strata titles and their management.

 Now, here’s a visual summary of all things strata title and individual title, to recap:

 To properties in high-rise buildings

 Type of home